raymondkfcheung/xcm-over-bridges/walkthrough.md

 This leg represents the **cross-relay bridge delivery**, handled by the **Bridge Messages pallet** within the Polkadot ↔ Kusama trustless bridge system.

-Sequence:
+Execution steps:

 1. The message is [stored](https://bridgehub-polkadot.subscan.io/block/6329124) on **Polkadot BH** as an *undelivered* outbound message (`MessageAccepted` event).
-2. [**Relayers**](https://wiki.polkadot.com/learn/learn-dot-ksm-bridge/#polkadot-and-kusama-bridge-relayers) — off-chain processes that connect to both chains — observe finalized Polkadot headers and relay them to the **Kusama Bridge Hub's on-chain light client**.
+2. [**Relayers**](https://wiki.polkadot.com/learn/learn-dot-ksm-bridge/#polkadot-and-kusama-bridge-relayers) — off-chain processes that connect to both chains — observe finalised Polkadot headers and relay them to the **Kusama BH's on-chain light client**.
 3. A relayer then [submits](https://bridgehub-kusama.subscan.io/block/6896364) a `receive_messages_proof` transaction on **Kusama BH**, including a verified proof of the outbound message from Polkadot BH.
 4. Once verified and finalised, the message becomes *delivered* (`MessagesReceived` event).